Abbilaash/Richie2.com/README.md

 Project is to design 14 pages as defined below.
 (Half of them are error pages with similar designs...)

 **Awarded freelancer will likely be hired for ongoing work at market rate for this site.**
 Contest is just for the overall design of the site and not the full completion of the project.
-Candidate should be confortable with Photoshop to make the cutouts/masks of my image to fit the site theme.
+Candidate should be confortable with Adobe Photoshop/Illustrator to make the cutouts/masks of my image to fit the site theme.